arthurpaulino/miraiml/README.rst

 -----

 1. Install: ``$ pip install miraiml``
-2. Now, inside a Python environment, import the main components:
+2. Now, inside a Python environment, you can import the main components:

 >>> from miraiml import SearchSpace, Config, Engine, pipeline

-Some didactic tutorials can be found in the examples_ directory.
-Or `Read the Docs`_ for a better understanding of MiraiML.
+You might want to `Read the Docs`_ for a better understanding of MiraiML.

 Contributing
 ------------